 4. Get tradelines

 To build credit, you need accounts that report to business credit bureaus.
-Establish credit accounts with companies that report your payment history.
-The easiest way to get started is with tradelines from subscriptions and net-30 vendors.
+One of the easiest ways to get started is with tradelines from subscriptions and net–30 vendors.
 There are a number of companies offering office supplies, branded apparel and other items a business needs on 30-day payment terms.

-How this helps: Without reported payment history, your business credit file will be weak or non-existent.
+How this can help: Without reported payment history, your business credit file will be weak or non-existent.

 5. Open a business credit card

-A business credit card that reports to commercial credit agencies helps establish business credit.
-These cards offer benefits like cash back or travel rewards and are available to both new and established businesses.
+A business credit card that reports to commercial credit agencies can help build business credit, and unlike some small business loans, they are often available to both new and established businesses.

-How this helps: Regular, timely payments on a business credit card help build your credit profile.
+How this can help: Regular, timely payments on a business credit card help build your credit profile.

 100+ business credit cards in one click